Svyatopolk-Mirsky

 Tomasz Bogumił claimed a Rurikid descent: according to his claim the Mirskys descended from Sviatopolk I of Kiev (died 1019), even if some genealogists of Poland and Russia in the 19th century rejected these claims.
 Despite this, his pro-Russian attitudes and allegiance to the Tsars earned his branch of the family the confirmation of their dubious princely title by Emperor Alexander II of Russia in 1861 (the Senate of the Polish Kingdom had previously confirmed it in 1821).
 Nikolai bought the historic castle of Mir in 1895 due to its name, the family having no historic connection with it.

 Other branches of the family remained in Poland by choice and retained estates near Braslaw and Miory until 1940.
 Adam Napoleon Mirski of Zawierz and his sister, Maria, were painted by Jan Rustem in 1808.
 The painting, "Portrait of Maria Mirska, Adam Napoleon Mirski and Barbara Szumska" is on display at the National Museum in Warsaw.

 Tomasz (died 1852) was an officer in Napoleon's Grand Duchy of Warsaw cavalry.
 Father Eugeniusz Światopełk-Mirski, a Catholic priest, was murdered by the Bolsheviks in Mogilev in 1918.
-Father Antoni Swiatopelk-Mirski (1907–1942) was martyred at Auschwitz by the Nazis and has recently been advanced by the Vatican as a candidate for beatification.
+Father Antoni Swiatopelk-Mirski (1907–1942) was martyred in Russia by the Nazis and has recently been advanced by the Vatican as a candidate for beatification.
 Two teenage members of the family, Krzysztof and Michał Światopełk-Mirski, were killed in the 1944 Warsaw Uprising.

 The most notable Svyatopolk-Mirsky members are in the Russian branch: